 c.
 An Honorary National Secretary, Honorary National Treasurer, Assistant National Secretary to hold office for one year only, but eligible for re-election.

-These posts shall be nominated by Council from among the Full Membership of the Association and after appointment may be re-nominated for a further year as Officers of the Association with voting rights.
+These post shall be nominated by Council from among the Full Membership of the Association and after appointment may be re-nominated for a further year as Officers of the Association with voting rights.

 17. The National Chairman and Vice Chairman shall be nominated by Council for their year of office from among its own Members.
 The National Chairman so nominated may be re-nominated as National Chairman for a further year, but shall not thereafter be eligible for re-nomination as National Chairman until a period of two years shall have elapsed from the expiration of their last term of office.